-Faculty DESIGN TECHNOLO GY FACULT Υ

-Subject name Design

-Subject code DES DES

-Subject type General Subject

-Subject fee Yr 11: \$40 / Yr 12: \$ 40

-User pays fee Nil

-Prerequisites At least a B level in subject.
-It is an adva

-Course overview services and environ complex and sophisi strategies that can be The Design subject focuses on the application of design thinking to envisage creative products, services and environments in response to human needs, wants and opportunities.
-Designing is a complex and sophisticated form of problem-solving that uses divergent and convergent thinking strategies that can be practised and improved.
+Faculty DESIGN TECHNOLOGY FACULTY Subject name Design Subject code DES Subject type General Subject Prerequisites At least a B level in Year 10 English is required to be able to cope with the academic rigour of the subject.
+It is an advantage to have successfully studied Design Concepts or Art in year 9 and 10.
+Course overview The Design subject focuses on the application of design thinking to envisage creative products, services and environments.
+Designing is a complex and sophisticated form of problem-solving that uses divergent and convergent thinking approaches that can be practiced and improved.
 Designers are separated from the constraints of production processes to allow them to appreciate and exploit innovative ideas.

-Design is a General subject suited to students who are interested in pathways beyond school that lead to tertiary studies, vocational education or work.
-A course of study in Design can establish a basis for further education and employment in the fields of architecture, digital media design, fashion design, graphic design, industrial design, interior design and landscape architecture.

-Course outline Unit 1, students explo Unit 1, students explore design in practice through the experience of applying a design process.

-considering the role of Unit 2, students will learn about and experience designing in the context of commercial design, considering the role of the client and the influence of economic, social and cultural issues.
-They will use a collaborative design approach.

-Unit 3, students will I They will use designi identified person or gr ng with empa

-Unit 4, students will le will use a redesigning ext of susta ainable design.
-They

-Assessment Formative Assessmen

-Unit 1: ExaminationUnit 2: Project (25) , .
-5%)

-Summative Assessme ent:

-Unit 3: ExaminationUnit 4: Internal Pressure

-Units of Work Ye ar 11 Year 12

-Term 1 Term 2 Term 3 Term 4 Term 1 Term 2 Term 3 Term 4

-Unit 1 Unit 2 Un it 3 Uni t 4 Exams
+The teaching and learning approach uses a design process grounded in the problem-based learning framework.
+This approach enables students to learn about and experience design through exploring needs, wants and opportunities; developing ideas and design concepts; using sketching and low-fidelity prototyping skills; and evaluating ideas.
+Students communicated design proposals to suit different audiences.
+Design is a General Subject suited to students who are interested in pathways beyond school that lead to tertiary studies, vocational education or work.
+Design equips students with highly transferable, future-focused thinking skills relevant to a global context.
+A course of Design can establish a basis for further education and employment in many fields, including Design, Architectural Design, Communication Design, Digital Design, Fashion Impact, Interior Design, Urban Design, Product Design, Service Design, Social Impact.
+Course outline Unit 1, students will learn about and experience designing in the context of stakeholder-centred design.
+Unit 2, students will learn about and experience designing in the context of commercial design, considering the role of the client and the influence of economic, social and cultural issues.
+Unit 3, students will learn about and experience designing in the context of human-centred design.
+They will use designing with empathy as an approach as they respond to the needs and wants of a particular person.
+Unit 4, students will learn about and experience designing in the context of sustainable design.
+They will explore opportunities and design to improve economic, social and ecological sustainability.
+Assessment Formative Assessment Unit 1: Design Challenge (20%), Project (30%) Unit 2: Project (25%), Examination-extended response (25%) Summative Assessment Unit 3: IA1 Design Challenge (20%), IA2 Project (30%) Unit 4: IA3 Project (25%), EA Examination-extended response (25%) Units of Work Year 11 Year 12 Term 1 Term 2 Term 3 Term 4 Term 1 Term 2 Term 3 Term 4 Unit 1 Unit 2 Unit 3 Unit 4 Exams